luludotdev/beatsaver-reloaded/docs/content/endpoints/download.md

 # /download

-To download a song, all you need is the Beatmap key.
+Handles downloading beatmaps to your machine.

 ## /download/key/:key
+Downloads the Beatmap ZIP using the key.

+## /download/hash/:hash
-Downloads the Beatmap ZIP.
+Downloads the Beatmap ZIP using the hash.